Mary Wilson (album): Background

 Wilson made her U.S. solo concert debut at the New York, New York Club in Manhattan with Diana Ross in attendance lending her support. only a few weeks following the album's release.
 The concert was held from August 28 to September 3.
 She also embarked on her first solo tour of the United Kingdom booked with club and cabaret venues to promote the album.
 The tour was later extended.

-In an interview with Cashbox: Wilson 'described herself as "básically a ballad singer,"although some disco cuts are included on her album.
+In an interview with Cashbox: Wilson described herself as "basically a ballad singer, "although some disco cuts are included on her album.
 But, she says, that's really nothing new.
 "I firmly believe," she stressed, "that disco has been done by Motown for years."
-And the transition from back-up singer to soloist, she says, hasn't been difficult.
+As for the transition from back-up singer to soloist, she says, hasn't been difficult.
 "It's really no different if you've had the stage experience.
 There's just more words to learn."
 But there have been painful transitions in her life, and she admits that "leaving the Supremes was the hardest thing I had to do.
 I was very proud of that tradition, it was like the Beatles, and I'll always be proud of it."

 After the release of Mary Wilson, Wilson began working on her second solo album for Motown with English record producer Gus Dudgeon (who had already produced 4 new tracks for the new album).
 However, midway through the production of the album, Motown dropped Wilson from their roster in 1980.

-Wilson's next album, Walk the Line, would take some 13-years before finally seeing a release in 1992.
+Wilson's next album, Walk the Line, would take some 13-years before being released in 1992.

 A posthumous EP, entitled Mary Wilson: Red Hot Eric Kupper Remix EP, was released September 3, 2021.
 The EP featured three new different dance versions of Wilson's 1979 "Red Hot" single produced by Kupper.